delftswa/delftswa.github.io/chapters/intro/intro.md

 During a 10 week period, in which the students spent one third of their time on this course, the students engaged with these systems, in order to understand and describe their software architecture.

-Inspired by Brown and Wilsons' [Architecture of Open Source Applications][aosa], we decided to organize each description as a chapter, resulting in the present on line book.
+Inspired by Brown and Wilsons' [Architecture of Open Source Applications][aosa], we decided to organize each description as a chapter, resulting in the present online book.

 ## Recurring Themes